Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

   * `git push -u origin master`
   * This will take 2 - 5 mins depending on your internet speed.

 Now you have the current ISLE project code checked into git as foundation to make changes on specific to your local and project needs.
-You'll use this git upstream `icg-upstream` and process in the future to pull updates / releases from the main ISLE project.
+You'll use this git "icg-upstream" process in the future to pull updates and releases from the main ISLE project.

 ---